OfficeStack/OpenSkedge/README.md

 Created by Max Fierke

 # Notice!
-Development has begun on [OpenSkedge 2](http://www.officestack.org/2014/12/05/openskedge-2.html), a rewrite intended to address many of the architecture shortfalls of OpenSkedge 1 and to address more use-cases.
+Development is very slowly happening on [OpenSkedge 2](http://www.officestack.org/2014/12/05/openskedge-2.html), a rewrite intended to address many of the architecture shortfalls of OpenSkedge 1 and to address more use-cases.
 Patches to OpenSkedge 1 will still be accepted, and well-defined issues may be fixed, but OpenSkedge 1 is no longer being actively developed.
 Please feel free to contribute or suggest features over at the repository for [OpenSkedge 2](https://github.com/OfficeStack/OpenSkedge2).

 # Deployment on a Local, VPS/Cloud, or Dedicated host
 ## Requirements